-This essay in our series of “Timeless Essays” was first published here in November 2011.
+This essay was first published here in November 2011.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.

 1. For Lancelot Andrewes (London: Faber, 1970 ), 20.

 2. The Use of Poetry and the Use of Criticism (Cambridge, MA: Harvard University Press, 1986 ), 22.

 3. Four Quartets in T. S. Eliot, The Complete Poems and Plays (London: Faber & Faber, 1969), 182.